Ronald91Smith/Movie_Trailer_Website/README.md

 Once you've completed the download follow the instructions to install

- python
-After installing python click on "entertainment_center.py" to open the Movie_Trailer_Website
+After installing click on "entertainment_center.py" to open the Movie_Trailer_Website

 You can open ".py" files in "Idle" to read and edit the code